 5. Drug addiction is linked to sexual dissatisfaction

 Drug addiction can push people into isolation, rendering them incapable of engaging in healthy intimate relationships.
-In a relationship already marred with lack of trust, codependency, and perhaps violence, absence of satisfying sex life can be the final nail in the coffin.
-This can push two people further apart, making their difference irreconcilable and the relationship toxic.
+In a relationship already marred with lack of trust, codependency, and perhaps violence, the absence of sexual compatibility can be the final nail in the coffin.
+This can push two people further apart, making their differences irreconcilable and the relationship toxic.
 Drug abuse and addiction can take a toll on relationships in ways that the damage may often be too massive to contain and begins to affect both the partners on an individual level.

 Long story short, it is undeniable that drug addiction affects relationships.
-If you or your partner struggle with substance abuse, you can seek help from the National Drug Helpline or enrol in a rehab centre near you.
+If you or your partner struggle with substance abuse, you can seek help from the National Drug Helpline or enroll in a rehab center near you.